Nanzdevnc1/tmobile-project/README.md

    ```env
    API_KEY=your_tmdb_api_key
    ```
-4. Update the `api_service.dart` file in the project to use this key.
+4. Update the `lib/widget/constant.dart` file in the project to use this key.

 ---